The Layout Component

 The Braid Design System believes UI (User Interface) components should not provide surrounding white space.
 For example, a list item having a margin below it to add a gap between itself and the next item.
 This margin breaks component encapsulation, making it harder to use.
 A well-built component should not affect anything outside itself.

-Requirements like space between list items still need to be satisfied.
+Requirements like space between list items still need to be met.
 To do this, Braid proposes layout components.
 A category of components whose only function is to position their child elements.
-A layout component would control:
+A layout component controls:

-- ▪ the direction of the children (example: top-to-bottom or left-to-right) and
+- ▪ the direction of the children (rows or columns) and

 An example of a layout component would be a <ul>

-could set the direction to go from top-to-bottom and add 16px
+could set the direction to column and add 16px

-Layout components can also be more complex, such as a parent component of a data dashboard:
+Layout components can also be more complex, such as a parent of a data dashboard:

-- ▪ consistent gap - all horizontal and / or vertical gaps between elements are the same.
-Example: a to-do list that lists items down the page with a gap between each.
+- ▪ consistent gap - gaps between elements are the same.
+For example, a to-do list that lists items down the page with a gap between each.

-- ▪ varying gap - gaps between elements varies depending on the type of elements.
-Example: a blog with a large gap between a heading and a paragraph but a small gap between 2 paragraphs.
+- ▪ inconsistent gap - gaps between elements vary depending on the type of elements.
+For example, a blog with a large gap between a heading and a paragraph but a small gap between two paragraphs.

-If you need consistent gaps, make the parent a flex
+For consistent gaps, make the component's display flex

 or grid